A question often asked: Is Uganda safe to visit in 2023?

 The Safest Place in Uganda is on a safari that takes in the country’s safe national parks, wildlife reserves, and other tourist destinations.
 When you use an accredited tour operator member of the Association of Uganda Tour Operators, you visit Uganda with a local taking you around the country.

 Your Ugandan Driver-Guide does not need a GPS device; they know Uganda.
-Your Safety and well-being are on everyone’s mind, and everything to make your visit memorable.
+Your Safety and well-being are on everyone’s mind and everything to make your visit memorable.

 If you are looking for a Ugandan Tour Operator with your Safety in mind, consider Kabiza Wilderness Safaris.
 We have offered Hakuna Matata No-Worries Safaris since 2008 in Uganda.
-With us, Safe Safaris are the Norm and not the exception.
+With us, Safe Safaris is the Norm and not the exception.
 Read more about the right tour operator here.

 4. Follow the Park Rules and the Instructions of the Ranger leading you: